A blue ranch-style house with white trim, showcasing a residential property.

-How Much Money Can You Get With A HELOC?
+How Much Money Can You Borrow With A HELOC?

 Share:

-You borrow the money from an institution and can access it via a special card or checkbook.
-You don't need permission to use the funds (as long as they’re within the limits described in your agreement), and if you repay what you use, you can use it again during the draw period.
+When you use a HELOC, you borrow money from an institution and can access it via a special card or checkbook.
+You don't need permission to use the funds as long as they’re within the limits described in your agreement.
+If you repay what you use, you can use it again during the draw period.

-Most HELOCs have a 10- to 15-year draw period.
+Most HELOCs have a 10 – 15-year draw period.
 During this time, you must make interest-only payments.
 After the draw period ends, you cannot access the funds and must repay the principal and interest to satisfy the loan agreement.

 How Much HELOC Money Can You Get?

 Like any mortgage loan, several factors help determine your HELOC loan limits.
-Your home’s equity, your credit score and your ability to repay the loan are the main determining factors.
+Your home’s equity, your credit score and your ability to repay the loan are the main components.

 Equity In Your Home